 It’s puzzling why they couldn’t have just raised the total ‘final’ price by $10.
 110 EGP is no huge amount, but the sudden announcement put us all on guard.
-(The manager also tried to sell us water, then later admitted that it was free.)
+(The manager also tried to sell us water, then later admitted it was free.)

 Beyond that, though, everything went smoothly until the end.
 The next morning, I would’ve appreciated a bit more time in the White Desert, but our driver was in a major rush to get us back in time for the van back to Cairo.
 Nevertheless, we still ended up waiting in the office for an additional 40 minutes.